 When Can Babies Have Eggs?

-Since the 2017 change in guidelines, the American Academy of Pediatrics suggests babies begin eating eggs along with solid foods, and that parents do not delay the introduction of eggs.
+The American Academy of Pediatrics and the USDA both suggest that babies begin eating eggs along with solid foods, and that parents do not delay the introduction of eggs.

 How Do You Feed Babies Eggs?